-In accordance with the Family Court’s pre-action procedures and the Family Law Rules 2004, all parties to a family law dispute are required to make full and frank disclosure of information and documentation relevant to the matter.
+In accordance with the Federal Circuit and Family Court’s pre-action procedures and the Federal Circuit and Family Court of Australia (Family Law) Rules 2021 , all parties to a family law dispute are required to make full and frank disclosure of information and documentation relevant to the matter.
 The duty to disclose in family law applies in both parenting matters and financial disputes.

 The duty to disclose information relates to both paper and electronic documentation and/or information in your possession or control.
 The specific information required to be disclosed varies depending on whether the matter is a parenting or a financial matter and on the specifics of each individual case.

 It is important that parties comply with their duty to provide full and frank disclosure.
 Disclosure can enable parties to adequately identify and even reduce the issues in dispute.
 During court proceedings, failure to provide disclosure or providing false or misleading information, can result in the court making final orders that are not fair, just or equitable or orders pertaining to parenting arrangements that are not in the best interest of the children.

 What do I have the duty to disclose?

 For financial matters, the duty to disclose relates to any information as to earnings, interests, property, or any other financial resources to which a party has access whether directly or indirectly.